-Earlier this year, we were asked by our friends at Southampton Solent University to get involved with a project for their final year Web Design and Development students.
-Our task was to provide a live brief which the students could work on – the goal being to give them real industry experience of what it’s like to work on actual projects.
+Earlier this year, we were asked by our friends at Southampton Solent University to get involved with a project.
+It was a project for their final year Web Design and Development students.
+Our task was to provide a live brief which the students could work on.
+The goal being to give them real industry experience of what it’s like to work on actual projects.

-At the end of the project, we were sent all of the finished pieces where we then scored their work against a number of different criteria including research, wireframing, user journeys, design and build.
-Not only were we incredibly impressed with the quality of the work that was provided to us, but many students had gone above and beyond the brief with lots of added extras which contributed towards the end result.
+At the end of the project, we were sent all of the finished pieces.
+We then scored their work against a number of different criteria.
+This included research, wireframing, user journeys, design and build.
+We were incredibly impressed with the quality of the work that was provided to us.
+Many students had gone above and beyond the brief with lots of added extras which contributed towards the end result.

-On the 23rd May we were back to Solent Uni for the Computing Programme’s Poster Day & Prizegiving, armed with a voucher and much praise for the student we felt had produced the best overall response to the live brief.
+On the 23rd May we were back to Solent Uni for the Computing Programme’s Poster Day & Prizegiving.
+We were armed with a voucher and much praise for the student we felt had produced the best overall response to our brief.

 We’d like to wish all the students finishing at Solent Uni this year the best of luck for the future!
-We’ve really enjoyed being part of this project and never stop being amazed at the great work all the students from local universities are producing!
+We’ve really enjoyed being part of this project.
+We never stop being amazed at the great work all the students from local universities are producing!